akm-engineer/great-learning/README.md

 Built as an assignment submission for a frontend developer position, showcasing modern React Native development skills with emphasis on design excellence and cross-platform compatibility.

+## Testing Note

+This project uses Expo SDK 51 and React Native 0.81+ which depend on React 19.

+React 19 does not ship `react-test-renderer`, which is required by Jest, React Native Testing Library, and jest-expo.
+As of now, these libraries are not compatible with React 19.

+Therefore, unit testing cannot be added until the ecosystem updates to support React 19.

+If needed, I can provide a version built on Expo SDK 49/React Native 0.72 using React 18 with full Jest + RTL support

 ## 🙏 Acknowledgments

 - **Tamagui** - Universal design system